-The Foundation advocates for continued and increased support for three large scale international initiatives that have enjoyed support from various Danish governments for years.
+AIDS-Fondet advocates for continued and increased support for three large scale international initiatives in particular that have enjoyed support from several Danish governments for decades.

 The Global Fund to Fight AIDS, Tuberculosis and Malaria is a global partnership designed to accelerate the end of the AIDS, tuberculosis, and malaria epidemics.

 It mobilizes around four billion US dollars annually from public and private partners to support programs run by local experts in more than 100 countries.
 Around 3/4 of the funds are deployed in sub-Saharan Africa.

 The Global Fund partnership has saved 59 million lives since its launch in 2002.